ibericode/mailchimp-top-bar/readme.txt

 == Screenshots ==

-1. The MailChimp Top Bar in action with the TwentyFifteen theme.
+1. The MailChimp Top Bar in action on the [MailChimp for WordPress site](https://mc4wp.com).
 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

-= 0.1 =
+= 1.0 - January 28, 2015 =
-Initial beta release.
+Initial release